ahyakamil/AKCache/README.md

 Simple and powerful caching

 ### How to use?
-In this example, we using spring boot
+In this example, we use spring boot but not limited to other java project

 Add pom